contra/canada-boundaries/README.md

 # canada-boundaries [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]

-Downloads and converts US Census TIGER data representing all boundaries in the United States.
+Downloads and converts Canada Statistics data representing all designated place boundaries in Canada.

 You define the processing logic, so you can put it into any DB you like.

-By default, this imports the boundaries of every state and incorporated place (~30K boundaries).
-Takes quite a bit of time depending on your internet speed.

 ## Install